 “Learning the local language is key to talking to people and getting to know them”

-Vartie's study of social care was critical to her assimilation.
+Vartie's study of social care was critical to her integration.
 Completing her MBO studies and internship at Travers Welzijn in Holtenbroek provided her not only with professional skills but also with a deeper understanding of Dutch society.
 Her work now allows her to use her own experiences to support others.

 “I just want to help people, refugees, find the right way to start their lives.”